emon51/django_portfolio_project/README.md

 # Personal Portfolio

 ## Features
-- Visitors can show my skillset, contact details.
+- Visitors can show my skillset, institution and contact details.

 - **Security:**
-  - Only I can manage this site(e.g., add, update and delete something)
+  - Only I'm able to manage this site(e.g., add, update and delete something)